 A life insurance policy is a contract between the insurance company and the owner of the policy.
 This contract outlines rules about naming, changing, or removing beneficiaries.
 A beneficiary is a person who is named in this contract as a recipient of the life insurance proceeds in the event of the insured person’s death.
-The beneficiary may be a spouse, a relative, a child, a friend, a trust, etc. Usually, the owner of the policy may name any person or an entity as the beneficiary.
+The beneficiary may be a spouse, a relative, a minor child, an adult child, a friend, a trust, etc. Usually, the owner of the policy may name any person or entity as the beneficiary.

 Another scenario where the policy owner may be restricted in choosing the beneficiary is when there is a court order, such as a divorce decree, that obligates the policy owner to name a specific person as the beneficiary.
 For example, if the divorce decree obligates the husband to carry a private life insurance policy in the amount of $250,000 for the benefit of his children, the husband will not be able to remove the children as beneficiaries and name someone else.
 This restriction, however, does not automatically apply to such policies as SGLI, VGLI, and FEGLI.
 The person who is planning to enforce such a divorce obligation needs to make sure that the insurance company is put on notice and that the designation is irrevocable.

 A life insurance policy also sets out rules about what happens when there is no named beneficiary.
 In many policies, the surviving spouse automatically receives the life insurance proceeds when no beneficiary is named at the time of the insured’s death.
 In others, the money goes to the estate of the insured.
 It is common for the insurance company to outline the order of precedence that governs who has the right to collect the proceeds when there is no beneficiary.

 If the choice is revocable, the policyholder can name their spouse as a life insurance beneficiary and later remove them and designate someone else, such as their children or a sibling.

 Can a Spouse Override a Beneficiary on a Life Insurance Policy?